kumu/docs/guides/bridge.md

 - A "Projects" field inside each element, containing a list of each person's projects
 - An "Organization" field inside each element, indication which organization each person is affiliated with.

-Here's how you would use clustering and bridging to build a network of people connected to other people, based on the projects and organizations in their fields:
+Here's how you would cluster and bridge to build a network of people connected to other people, based on the projects and organizations in their fields:
 ```
 @settings {
   cluster: person by "Projects" as "Project", person by "Organization" as "Organization";